cdancette/rubi.bootstrap.pytorch/README.md

 # RUBi : Reducing Unimodal Biases for Visual Question Answering

-This is the code for the NeurIPS 2019 article available here: https://arxiv.org/abs/1906.10169
+This is the code for the NeurIPS 2019 article available here: https://arxiv.org/abs/1906.10169.

+This paper was written by [Rémi Cadene](http://www.remicadene.com/), [Corentin Dancette](https://cdancette.fr), [Xinlein Chen](http://xinleic.xyz/) and [Matthieu Cord](http://webia.lip6.fr/~cord/)

 **RUBi** is a learning strategy to reduce biases in VQA models.
 It relies on a question-only branch plugged at the end of a VQA model.